roryprimrose/Neovolve.Configuration.DependencyInjection/README.md

 See [Options pattern in .NET -> Options interfaces](https://learn.microsoft.com/en-us/dotnet/core/extensions/options#options-interfaces) for more information on the `IOptions<>`, `IOptionsSnapshot<>` and `IOptionsMonitor<>` types.

 # Hot reload support
-The options binding system in .NET Core supports hot reload of configuration data.
+The options binding system in .NET Core supports hot reload of configuration data which is implemented by some configuration providers like the providers for json and ini files.
 This is typically done by watching the configuration source for changes and then reloading the configuration data.
 This is useful for scenarios where configuration data is stored in a file and the application needs to react to changes in the file without needing to restart the application.
 This support is provided by the `IOptionsSnapshot<>` and `IOptionsMonitor<>` services.

 One of the benefits of this package is that it supports hot reloading of injected raw configuration services by default.
 A raw type is a configuration class and its defined interfaces that are found under the root configuration type.
 In this definition, a raw type is anything other than `IOption<>`, `IOptionsSnapshot<>` or `IOptionsMonitor<>`.

-In the above configuration example, the raw types are:
+In the above configuration example, the raw types that support hot reloading are:
-- IRootConfig
-- RootConfig
 - IFirstConfig
 - FirstConfig
 - ISecondConfig